sidequery/hogflare/README.md

 ## Why?

 Posthog is a nice to use web & product analytics platform.
 However, self hosting Posthog is prohibitively complex so most users seem to rely on the cloud offering.
 This is an alternative for cost-conscious data folks & businesses interested in a low maintainence way to ingest web & product analytics directly into a managed data lake.

 A [hobby deployment of Posthog](https://github.com/PostHog/posthog/blob/master/docker-compose.hobby.yml) includes: postgres, redis, redis7, clickhouse, zookeeper, kafka, worker, web, plugins, proxy, objectstorage, seaweedfs, asyncmigrationscheck, temporal, elasticsearch, temporal-admin-tools, temporal-ui, temporal-django-worker, cyclotron-janitor, capture, replay-capture, property-defs-rs, livestream, feature-flags, cymbal

+Admittedley, Posthog does a *lot* more than this packages, but some folks really just want the basics!

 ## Getting started